kuma-guy/BEAR.SirenModule/README.md

 @Embed(rel="customer", src="app://self/customer{?customerId}")
 ```

-And then, request like below in the method.
+And then, get the entity by request in the method like below.

 ```
 $this['customer']->addQuery(['customerId' => $customerId])->eager->request();